WebAssembly/tool-conventions/CodeAnnotations.md

 Discarding a code annotation does not change the semantics of the module.

-A tool that transform the module must drop any code annotation that it does not know or know it can’t preserve.
+A tool that transforms the module must drop any code annotation that it does not know, or knows it can’t preserve.

 ## Binary Representation